brianhill/oscillations-and-waves/index.md

 ## Syllabus

-* A PDF of the [Syllabus](./OscillationsAndWavesSyllabus.pdf) containing the same information as is on these web pages.
+* A PDF of the [Syllabus](./OscillationsAndWavesSyllabus.pdf) (containing the same information as is on these web pages).

 ## Daily Schedules (Kept Retrospectively)